Welcome to today's edition of the Rush 24-7 podcast.

 This is another thing.

-Is my gosh, if Obama can't be great, nobody can be great.
+My gosh, if Obama can't be great, nobody can be great.

 If Obama, with all he's got going for him and all of his majorities, if he can't get his face on Mount Rushmore, who can?

-And all this lowering of expectation stuff.
+You know, all this lowering of expectation stuff.

 Here's how Kurtz begins his piece.

-As the GOP prepares for landslides in November, the Daily Beasts election oracle forecasts a 50-50 split in the Senate and a substantial Republican lead in the House, and the Obama team seems powerless to stop it.
+As the GOP prepares for landslides in November, the Daily Beast's election oracle forecasts a 50-50 split in the Senate and a substantial Republican lead in the House, and the Obama team seems powerless to stop it.

 Howard Kurtz on the White House's fascinating belief that the bully pulpit has been downsized, forcing the leader of the free world to shout for intention.

-This is it's an unfortunate turn of events.
+This is an unfortunate turn of events.

 Just Obama happens to be elected president when all of a sudden events conspire in a totally coincidental way that all of the new media dwarfs the bully pulpit of the presidency.